SageGrey/exp-exp-exp/zzzzz_cards/215_PermanentNotes.md

 A fundamental component of the [Zettlekasten Method](214_ZettlekastenMethod.md) is taking fleeting notes--the notes we make as we go through our day, listen to a lecture, read a paper-- into **permanent notes**.

 A permanent note is:
---> A single idea that is fully explained in your own words, using complete sentences.
+--> A single idea that is fully explained, in your own words, using complete sentences.
 --> That includes full citation information

 There are a few reasons for this transformation: